The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 How can my business benefit?

 The potential target market is huge.
-From a business perspective it makes sense to sell to them just as you would anyone else.
+From a business perspective, it makes sense to sell to them just as you would to anyone else.

 Studies have also proven that websites with good accessibility produce better search results, reaching a larger audience, are kind to SEO, have quicker download speeds and always have better usability [5].

-These improvements can have significant impact on the profitability for even the largest of companies [6]:
+These improvements can have a significant impact on the profitability of even the largest of companies [6]:

 “Improvements in accessibility doubled Legal and General’s life insurance sales online.”